nate-double-u/k8s-sig-release/release-team/role-handbooks/docs/README.md

 ### Time Requirements

 A release is usually 12 weeks long.
-In general, there's a lot of work in the first few weeks of the release cycle to get the process started, and a lot of work in the last few weeks of the release cycle as documentation deadlines approach.
+Generally, there's a lot of work in the first few weeks of the release cycle to get the process started and a lot of work in the last few weeks of the release cycle as documentation deadlines approach.

 General time requirements for leads and shadows are: